Prosecutor’s Office

 After court:

-- the prosecutor or advocate should explain the outcome
+• the Prosecutor or Victim Advocate will explain the outcome

 Court ending does not mean support has to stop.